atreyasha/spp-explainability/README.md

 ### Repository initialization :fire:

-To initialize a git pre-commit hook which keeps the development log updated, execute the following:
+To initialize a git hooks which maintain administrative workflows in this repository, execute the following:

 ```shell
 bash scripts/setup_git_hooks.sh